FreeMasen/WiredForge.com/content/blog/misc/getpid.md

 ```

 This works out ok, though I have to worry about how I want to search the process and it just feels a little bit hacky.
-In addition, I found that more than 2 columns and you can't guarantee that the output will be complete, it sometimes gets truncated which would be an issue.
-Looking into how `ps` gets its information I learned about `procfs`, which is a virtual file system used by some unix-like systems to provide process information to users.
+In addition, I found that more than 2 columns and you can't guarantee that the output will be complete, it sometimes gets truncated which would be an issue if I wanted to extend this to include python or nodejs programs.
+Looking into how `ps` gets its information I learned about `procfs` which is a virtual file system used by some unix-like systems to provide process information to users.
 The basic idea of `procfs` is that you can navigate to the folder `/proc` and in it there will be a folder for each process running, named with its pid.
 It has a lot more to offer than I can cover here but this is the thing we are most interested in.
 To give you an idea, it looks something like this.

 ```sh
 cd /proc